Financial Analyst

 44 / 45

-44. Which of the following is NOT a money market instrument?
+44. Which is the safest capital market instrument?

 45 / 45